tolewicz/Sample_GitWeb_publishing/README.md

 # Sample_project
-Sample project testing web publishing
+Sample project testing web publishing from GitHub
+The index and data.js must be in the same git hub folder